-- in transferable securities,
+- in Swedish and foreign transferable securities,

 - in money market instruments,

-- in derivative instruments,
+- in fund units,

-- in fund units and
+- in derivative instruments and

-• in an account at a credit institution.
+- in an account at a credit institution.

-The fund may use derivative instruments, including OTC derivatives, as part of the fund's investment focus.
+The fund may use derivative instruments, including OTC derivatives, as part of the fund's investment focus within the risks stated in the duration interval.
 The underlying assets to derivative instruments may consist of or be related to